CodeX-HL7-FHIR-Accelerator/mcode-lite/input/pagecontent/index.md

 ### Scope

-Data element prioritization was based on current health initiatives across federal agencies.
+This IG was informed by health initiatives across federal agencies.
 These include but are not limited to the following efforts currently in development:
 * Enhancing Oncology Model (EOM) Clinical Data ELements Guide, version 2.0 (January 2024)
-* USCDI+ Cancer
-* etc. (add more as identified)
+* [USCDI+ Cancer](https://uscdiplus.healthit.gov/uscdi?id=uscdi_record&table=x_g_sshh_uscdi_domain&sys_id=71df78228745b95098e5edb90cbb3527&view=sp): A service that ONC provides to federal partners who have a need to establish, harmonize, and advance the use of interoperable datasets that extend beyond the core data in the USCDI in order to meet agency-specific programmatic requirements (source: [USCDI](https://uscdiplus.healthit.gov/uscdi)).

 ### Approach